 “I get to work in IT, but everything my team and I accomplish is for the students of our district,” explains Jacks.
 “It’s a good feeling knowing that our work positively affects the next generation.
 It makes it easy to come to work every day.”

-Jacks manages technology services and network operations for Tyler ISD.
-As the liaison between IT operations and educational teams, his oversight includes cyber security, network operations and technical support services.
+Jacks manages technology services and network operations for Tyler ISD and as the liaison between IT operations and educational teams, his oversight includes cyber security, network operations and technology support services.